Sustainable living: Environmental impacts of industrial agriculture

-Conventional food distribution and long distance transport
+Conventional food distribution and long-distance transport

 Conventional food distribution and long-distance transport are additionally resource and energy exhaustive.
 Substantial climate-disrupting carbon emissions, boosted by the transport of food over long distances, are of growing concern as the world faces such global crisis as natural resource depletion, peak oil and climate change.
 "The average American meal currently costs about 1500 miles, and takes about 10 calories of oil and other fossil fuels to produce a single calorie of food."

 Local and seasonal foods

 A more sustainable means of acquiring food is to purchase locally and seasonally.
 Buying food from local farmers reduces carbon output, caused by long-distance food transport, and stimulates the local economy.
 Local, small-scale farming operations also typically utilize more sustainable methods of agriculture than conventional industrial farming systems such as decreased tillage, nutrient cycling, fostered biodiversity and reduced chemical pesticide and fertilizer applications.
-Adapting a more regional, seasonally based diet is more sustainable as it entails purchasing less energy and resource demanding produce that naturally grow within a local area and require no long-distance transport.
+Adapting a more regional, seasonally based diet is more sustainable as it entails purchasing less energy and resource-demanding produce that naturally grow within a local area and require no long-distance transport.
 These vegetables and fruits are also grown and harvested within their suitable growing season.
-Thus, seasonal food farming does not require energy intensive greenhouse production, extensive irrigation, plastic packaging and long-distance transport from importing non-regional foods, and other environmental stressors.
+Thus, seasonal food farming does not require energy-intensive greenhouse production, extensive irrigation, plastic packaging and long-distance transport from importing non-regional foods, and other environmental stressors.
 Local, seasonal produce is typically fresher, unprocessed and argued to be more nutritious.
 Local produce also contains less to no chemical residues from applications required for long-distance shipping and handling.
 Farmers' markets, public events where local small-scale farmers gather and sell their produce, are a good source for obtaining local food and knowledge about local farming productions.
-As well as promoting localization of food, farmers markets are a central gathering place for community interaction.
+As well as promoting localization of food, farmers' markets are a central gathering place for community interaction.
 Another way to become involved in regional food distribution is by joining a local community-supported agriculture (CSA).
 A CSA consists of a community of growers and consumers who pledge to support a farming operation while equally sharing the risks and benefits of food production.
 CSA's usually involve a system of weekly pick-ups of locally farmed vegetables and fruits, sometimes including dairy products, meat and special food items such as baked goods.
 Considering the previously noted rising environmental crisis, the United States and much of the world is facing immense vulnerability to famine.
-Local food production ensures food security if potential transportation disruptions and climatic, economical, and sociopolitical disasters were to occur.
+Local food production ensures food security if potential transportation disruptions and climatic, economic, and sociopolitical disasters were to occur.